 Alun Griffiths have also appointed Jim Aitken as a Community Liaison Officer who can be contacted directly on 0330 041 2184 for more information.
 There will also be regular drop in sessions for local residents to hear more about the project.

-The road has a 12-month build-up programme which will be followed by landscaping work and creation of a noise bund.
-It is anticipated that the Link Road will be open in Autumn 2020.
+The road had an initial 12-month build-up programme to be followed by landscaping work and creation of a noise bund.
+Due to the impact of covid-19 it is anticipated that the Link Road will be open in March 2021.